xericguzman/if-ands-or-buts/README.md

 Write a new program that expands on `bill-splitter.js` this program should be able to split a bill between three people!
 Once again, prompt the user for how much each person paid.
 Then, log out messages indicating who needs to pay who.

-You'll probably need to use a 'system of equations' to solve this!
+You'll probably need to use a system of equations to solve this!